By Gary McKechnie

 For students of history, the Cracker Trail Museum is a fascinating stop.
 Open Monday-Friday from 9 to 5, you can examine more than 4,500 artifacts and memorabilia donated by local residents.
 Through displays and exhibits it pays tribute to the pioneer men and women who homesteaded the land and created the area’s cattle and agricultural industries, to the area’s natural history, and to the Indians whose land this was before being forced out.

-The diverse collection include fossils, pioneer tools, citrus labels, farming equipment, medical instruments, spinning wheels, kitchen cabinets, preserves, archival photographs, and mementoes from the Civil War, World Wars I and II.
+The diverse collection include fossils, pioneer tools, citrus labels, farming equipment, medical instruments, spinning wheels, kitchen cabinets, preserves, archival photographs, and mementos from the Civil War, World Wars I and II.
 Even better than looking at items that convey the world of the pioneers is hearing their stories.
-A video of oral histories gathered from the descendents of the founding families is shown daily.
+A video of oral histories gathered from the descendants of the founding families is shown daily.

 Among the year’s highlights is Pioneer Park Days in March (flea market, a tractor parade, live music, steam engines and other displays) and February’s arrival of the annual Cracker Trail Ride of the Florida Cracker Trail Association.
 Riders on horseback follow as closely as possible the original route of the cowboys and drovers and cow hunters that came through the area.
 Traveling from near Bradenton to Fort Pierce, the eight-day ride overnights here as today’s riders pay tribute to the originals.
 Thrilling.

 It’s just a short ride to Wauchula from Zolfo Springs via U.S. 17.
 When you arrive, you’ve reached the county seat as well as a Main Street Community.